RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 # Sort and Count

 Pandas affords many ways to take stock of your data, with built-in functions counts of values, means, averages, and other statistical information.
-Many of these are detailed on the [Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
+Many of these are detailed on the [Pandas Cheat Sheet][pandas-cheat-sheet].
 But the following will be useful for us:

 ## Sort Values